 Jeannette sat at the baby grand piano, which had clearly seen better days, and folded her hands in her lap so nobody would see them shaking.
-When he introduced her to the chorus - "our excellent accompanist, Miss Jeannette Reilly" - she stared straight ahead at her own music.
+When he introduced her to the chorus-"our excellent accompanist, Miss Jeannette Reilly"-she stared straight ahead at her own music and didn't chance a smile.

-He, Sam, had had told her more about his job while they ran down his plan for rehearsal.
+He, Sam, had told her more about his job while they ran down his plan for rehearsal.
 Ticket sales for the RSA, as he called it, had been bad for years.
-If they couldn't turn things around this year, the group would fold in the spring.
-He told her this matter-of-factly, between sips of Coke from the machine he had discovered on the first floor.
+If the group couldn't turn things around this year, they would fold in the spring.
+He told her this matter-of-factly between sips of Coke from the machine he had discovered on the first floor.

-His job could disappear, and hers - her first real one, the one she had hoped for and dreamed about - could go right out the window too.
-Jeannette knew she had every reason to feel nervous.
-In a few seconds she would have to put her hands on the keys and play in front of total strangers.
-She might have to start the job hunt again sooner rather than later.
-Somehow she couldn't focus on any of that.
+His job could disappear.
+Hers-her first real one, the one she had hoped for and dreamed about for so long-could go right out the window along with it.
+Now, waiting for rehearsal to start, Jeannette knew she had every reason to feel nervous.
+In a few seconds she would have to put her hands on the keys and play in front of total strangers, and on top of that, she might have to start the job hunt again sooner rather than later.
+Somehow she couldn't focus on those things.
 She had sat here next to him on this piano bench, and his sleeve had brushed hers, and she had caught the spicy scent of his aftershave.